 - With a friend at H&R Block

-- With an expensive accountant (because we had to file taxes for our business also)
+Using an expensive accountant (because we had to file taxes for our business also).

 For most wage earners who have relatively simple returns there are four free tax help options for filing your income taxes: